Search This Blog

 The early goal of the Kiwi Acquisition Group was to purchase the up-for-sale Pan Am Shuttle.
 A little airline history: Pan Am rejected Kiwi's offer and accepted the offer from Delta Air Lines.
 This allowed Delta to grow from a mostly domestic airline into the international powerhouse it is today.
 After the failed purchase, the investment group of pilots decided it would be best to start their own airline.

-Employee morale was initially very high due to higher than average pay and positive labor relations.
+Employee morale was initially very high due to higher-than-average pay and positive labor relations.
 At the end of its first year, the airline had grown to 13 aircraft and 1,500 employees, but the airline lost $6 million that year despite the extremely satisfied customers and employees.
 Even with the financial loss, the airline received several industry awards, such as The Best Airline in America from Condé Nast Traveler and the "President's Award of Merit" from the Inflight Catering Association.
-Virgin Airline's Richard Branson even called them his "favorite US airline."
+Virgin Airlines' Richard Branson even called them his "favorite US airline."

 By 1995, the airline was flying to places like Aruba, Boston, Bermuda, Las Vegas, Miami, Orlando, and Tampa.
 At its peak, Kiwi International was flying to 14 destinations using nearly 20 aircraft.

 Unfortunately, rival airlines ValuJet (which would become AirTran) and TWA had fatal accidents just months apart in 1996 that caused FAA oversight on all airlines and increased media scrutiny on "low-cost carriers."
 Due to a maintenance documentation issue, the FAA grounded nearly half of the Kiwi fleet.
 Even though it was mostly just a clerical issue and the airline resumed flying the planes again quickly, public confidence was shaken.
-The airline filed bankruptcy in 1997, and a judge agreed to liquidate the airline.
+The airline filed for bankruptcy in 1997, and a judge agreed to liquidate the airline.

-An orthopedic surgeon and his business partner, a lifelong entrepreneur, teamed up with a Long Island, New York investment firm to purchase the airline out of bankruptcy.
+An orthopedic surgeon and his business partner, a lifelong entrepreneur, teamed up with a Long Island, New York, investment firm to purchase the airline out of bankruptcy.
 The airline revamped its route network, and employees took large pay cuts.
 Sadly, by the end of 1998, the airline had a loss of $20.6 million.

 In March of 1999, the U.S. Department of Transportation announced plans to revoke Kiwi's operating certificate for failing to meet federal fitness standards for air carriers.
 At the time, they were reduced to just a charter carrier with 4 leased jets flying to only 6 cities.
 With less than 500 employees and 11 months worth of ticket sales (approximately 80,000 seats worth), the airline went under.
 In December, the bankruptcy judge liquidated the airline for good.